Helpful Logbook Tips

 Be sure to keep a detailed, day-by-day record of your work on your project.
 Your logbook upload should not exceed ten pages.
 The logbook combined with your PowerPoint project cannot exceed 20 pages.

 SPECIAL NOTE: Keynote and Pages will not be accepted.
 This is due to the Academy of Science St. Louis Science Fair accepting only Word and PowerPoint or PDF’s.
-Both Word and PowerPoint are available for student download from the Kirkwood School District Portal.
+Click here if you need how-to instructions to convert Pages into Word and Keynote into PowerPoint.

 If you have photographs in your logbook or on your display, it is necessary that any individuals cannot be identified.
 Students often take photographs of just their hands performing the work, in order to ensure that no faces are visible.
 Students may also opt to put a round sticker or label over the face in a photo to block the identity.

-- Include the approved Research Plan with your logbook.
+- Include the pre-approved Research Plan with your logbook.
 It may be scanned, or you may take a picture of your signed Research Plan and upload with your logbook.

-- Include the Safety Form in your logbook.
+- Include the parent-signed Safety Form in your logbook.
 It may be scanned, or you may take a picture of your signed Safety Form and upload with your logbook.

 A QUALITY LOGBOOK:

 - Make sure to write a statement of your problem and your hypothesis.

 - Carefully hand write or type (i.e., Word document or scan and upload).
 Identify any mistakes by drawing lines through them, BUT NOT ERASING THEM.
 In this way, the reader can see where you changed your mind, or made a new discovery.
-If typing, type in a description of the differences (changes or new discoveries).3.
+If typing, type in a description of the differences (changes or new discoveries).

 - Include the results of your trials if you are doing an experiment.
 Be detailed!